Gosayram/kaniko/README.md

 #### Flag `--max-workers`

 Set this flag to specify the maximum number of workers for parallel operations.
-When set to `0` (default), automatically uses `min(6, NumCPU)` with a maximum of 8 workers.
-This conservative default helps avoid excessive CPU usage when running multiple parallel builds.
+When set to `0` (default), automatically uses `min(16, GOMAXPROCS * 2)`.
+This increased default provides better CPU utilization for parallel builds.

 **Example**: `--max-workers=4`

 #### Flag `--max-parallel-hashing`

 Set this flag to specify the maximum number of parallel file hashing operations.
-When set to `0` (default), automatically uses `4` workers.
-This conservative default helps reduce CPU usage for CPU-intensive hashing operations.
+When set to `0` (default), automatically uses `min(8, GOMAXPROCS)`.
+This increased default provides better CPU utilization for CPU-intensive hashing operations.

 **Example**: `--max-parallel-hashing=8`

 #### Flag `--max-parallel-copy`

 Set this flag to specify the maximum number of parallel file copy operations.
-When set to `0` (default), automatically uses `2` workers.
-This conservative default is optimized for I/O-bound operations and helps prevent excessive CPU usage.
+When set to `0` (default), automatically uses `min(8, GOMAXPROCS * 2)`.
+This increased default is optimized for I/O-bound operations and provides better I/O throughput.

 **Example**: `--max-parallel-copy=4`